-□ Prerequisite: RTH 86, concurrent enrollment in RTH 84 and 92.
-A continuation of the study of pathophysiology of cardiopulmonary disorders and treatment.
+☐ Prerequisite: RTH 86, concurrent enrollment in RTH 84 and 92.

-RTH 91 Clinical Procedures I / 5 cr. hrs. / 15 periods (lab) Prerequisite: Concurrent enrollment in RTH 83.
+RTH 91 Clinical Procedures I / 5 cr. hrs. / 15 periods (lab)

 This course is the laboratory portion and clinical practicum of the program.
 Students begin application of clinical principles in a hospital setting after suitable laboratory experience.